ilarikokko/Finnish_bandplans_for_SDR/README.md

     - A terminal window will open, showing the progress of fetching and processing the bandplan.
     - The output will be saved as `BandPlan.xml`.

+## How are the EXE files made and what do they contain?
+- Both exe's are based of provided Python scripts.
+- Both EXE files are made with [PyInstaller](https://pyinstaller.org/en/stable/)
+- In my case, the exact commands were:
+    - `python -m PyInstaller --onefile --name "Finnish_bandplan_for_SDRplusplus" .\Finnish_bandplan_for_SDRplusplus.py`
+    - `python -m PyInstaller --onefile --name "Finnish_bandplan_for_SDRsharp" .\Finnish_bandplan_for_SDRsharp.py`

 ## Requirements for Python scripts
 - **Python**: Make sure you have Python installed if you plan to run the `.py` scripts.
 The scripts require the `requests` library.
 You can install it using:
     ```bash
     pip install requests
     ```

-## API Used
+## API
-Both scripts fetch data from the Finnish Traficom API:
+Both scripts fetch data from the Traficom public API:
 - **API URL**: https://opendata.traficom.fi/api/v13/Taajuusjakotaulukko_fin

 ## Notes